-For many, many, many people, their kinky lifestyle is something to keep completely private.
-No one in their family, circle of friends, or professional life have any idea what they do behind closed doors.
-Some people are so concerned about their own privacy, they won't even attend local munches or meetups in their local kink community.
+For many people, their kinky lifestyle is something to keep completely private.
+No one in their family, their circle of friends, or professional life have any idea what they do behind closed doors.
+Some people are so concerned about their own privacy; they won't even attend local munches or meetups in their local kink community.

-On the other hand, every once in a while, a kinky couple is completely out.
+On the other hand, every once in a while, a kinky couple is completely out and kinky in public.
 Not just to the people in their group, but also when they're amongst a very vanilla public.
-I'm not referring to the way they dress or collars they wear.
+I'm not referring to the way they dress or BDSM collars they wear.
 Most people will shrug off clothing choices as some “weirdo” who's probably “Goth.”
 (They're wrong, but it's what they do.)

-I'm talking about the Dominants who “walk” their submissive on a leash down a busy sidewalk.
+I'm talking about the Dominants who “walk” their submissive on a collar and leash down a busy sidewalk.
 I'm referring to the littles who bring sippy cups, stuffies, and colouring books and use baby talk with people outside of their immediate family or group in vanilla settings.
-Once you cross this line, now we're into a very big (and divisive) discussion about private kink vs public consent.
+Once you cross this line, now we're into a very big (and divisive) discussion about being kinky in public and public consent.

-Where does your right to be who you are - kinky or otherwise - interfere with someone else's right not to watch your private life unfold in front of them.
-Or, where is the line between private kink and public consent?
+Where does your right to be who you are - kinky or otherwise - interfere with someone else's right not to watch your private life unfold in front of them?
+Or, where is the line between acting kinky in public and not respecting public consent?

-Many people, myself included, believe that any public space is off-limits for that kind of behaviour unless you manage to gain the consent of everyone in attendance.
-At a BDSM club, public consent is implied.
+Many people, myself included, believe that any public space is off-limits for that kind of behavior unless you manage to gain the consent of everyone in attendance.
+At a BDSM club or event, public consent is implied.
 You're all there to be kinky.
-But at your local diner where people from all walks of life, children included, may be present, you don't have the public consent of everyone around you.
+But at your local diner where people from all walks of life, children included, may be present, you don't have the consent of everyone around you.

 Putting your private kinks away in the vanilla world isn't a hardship.
 It isn't impossible to achieve.
 Indeed, it's actually expected.
 I don't want a vanilla couple whipping out their Hitachi vibrator at a restaurant.
 They don't want to be confronted with the sight of me kneeling on the floor in front of my Daddy Dom.

 Some people do it to be provocative and gain attention.
 Others are determined to be accepted for who they are by everyone.
 BDSM can be, for many, an alternative lifestyle that they try to live every moment of the day.
 From leather families to 24/7 D/s relationships, it's your life, and you want to be able to live it freely.
-These issues must all be considered when weighing up private kink vs public consent.
+These issues must all be considered.

-But I also live in the very real, very vanilla world.
-Sometimes I have to take charge and make decisions.
+But I also live in the very real, very vanilla world, and sometimes I have to take charge and make decisions.
 Sometimes I have to put on a very non-kinky, vanilla persona simply to make it through the day.
-My children don't need to see some of the aspects of our D/s relationship - with good reason.
+My children don't need to see some aspects of our D/s relationship - and with good reason.
 Random strangers in public are no different, and probably don't want to see our private kinks.

 If you're drawing attention to your kinky activities or moment, you're also drawing attention to the people who are with you.
 You have no idea how many of them fear being outed as kinky.
 You don't know who has the crazy ex who's looking for a reason to get full custody or ruin their life.
-People lose jobs, kids, marriages, and their freedom for being kinky.
+People lose jobs, kids, and their freedom for being kinky.
 (Yes, people can and do get arrested for consensual kink when it's confused for abuse.)
-These are crucial considerations in private kink vs public consent.

-What is it about being tattooed that is so hot?
-How can the smell of antibacterial spray or the sound of the tattoo gun, turn on some people?
-Writer,
+What is it about being tattooed that turns certain kinksters on?
+How can the smell of antibacterial spray or the sound of the tattoo gun excite us?